-2. Micro space planning
+- Micro space planning.

-Macro space planning is essentially floor planning and with it, you can determine both the space allocation and positioning of each product category within your store.
+Macro space planning is essentially floor planning, and with it, you can determine both the space allocation and positioning of each product category within your store.
 After all, the more merchandise your customers are exposed to, the more they tend to buy.

 On the other hand, micro space planning, otherwise known as shelf planning, determines the optimal positioning and space planning for each product.

-Whether you’re focusing on your assortment plan, your inventory plan, or even on the different aspects of your space plan, one thing is common throughout: data.
+Whether you’re focusing on your assortment plan, your inventory plan, or even on the different aspects of your space plan, one thing is common throughout - data.
 More specifically, it’s the use of data.

 It’s essentially defined as the “process of determining the optimal quantity and timing of inventory for the purpose of aligning it with sales and product capacity”.
-It also has a direct impact on your cashflow and profit margins.
+It also has a direct impact on your cash flow and profit margins.

 In short, it’s about taking all factors into account so that you can hold just enough stock (buffer stock) so that you don’t run out and displease your customers.

-While it’s not necessary a bad thing that you place large orders, you always need to be aware of the amount of space you have available to you before you do.
+While it’s not necessarily a bad thing that you place large orders, you always need to be aware of the amount of space you have available to you before you do.
 When is it a good thing?
 When it puts your business in a position to make more margin.

-That said, whenever you do decide to place a large order, make sure you understand more than just how much space you have.
+Whenever you do decide to place a large order, make sure you understand more than just how much space you have.